Alif Noon: Plot

-Each episode follows 'Allan' shown as a clever business-minded person, coming up with some immoral tricks to earn fast money.
+Each episode follows 'Allan' as a clever business-minded person, coming up with some immoral tricks to earn fast money.
 He used to use 'Nanha' as his stooge.
-He himself was not inclined to work and would rather be the sleeping partner in every saga or telling the tricks to poor Nanha (his front man).
+He himself was not inclined to work and would rather be the sleeping partner in every saga or tell the tricks to poor Nanha (his front man).
 The character of Nanha became an instant hit.
-He f the new society and was therefore used by Allan as the 'front man' for his tricks.
+He faced the new society and was therefore used by Allan as the 'front man' for his tricks.
 In the end, he would unintentionally toss out the whole plot of scheming Allan by speaking the truth to the public.